katlegomagoro/ElevatorSimulation/README.md

 ## Pseudocode Reference

-This project is based on structured, expert-level pseudocode.
-Below is a simplified view of the logic that drives the application.
+This project is based on structured, .
+Below is a simplified view of the logic that drives the application this is what i do for planning to build good logic for the Code.

 ### Step 1: Initialization
 ```plaintext